 7. Composition is Key: Balance Positive and Negative Space

 Lets go over what exactly is a positive versus what is a negative space in a photo.
 Don’t worry, it’s not that complicated.
 Positive spaces are essentially the subject or main object of the photo.
 Most relatable example of these are self portraits or selfies, pictures that clearly draw the eye to one thing in the photo while still allowing a balanced amount of background imagery.
 Now, this is just one example… what are you supposed to do when there are more than one person or environments that aren’t primed and prepped in a studio setting?
 Well, this is where the magic happens.
 You as the photographer can create an image that allows for all objects (or lack thereof) to balance each other out through camera location or which angle you chose to use.
 For more on this I highly recommend you check out this quick video.

 Now you can get really creative!
 All those adorable newborn photos with little babies stuffed in watermelons, laid out near a guitar and placed so neatly in tiny baskets with…oh!
 Look!
 Is that glitter?
 Cotton clouds?
 The Cow Jumped Over the Moon?

 Honestly the possibilities are endless!
 Even my littles love to get in on this one, picking out props, creating themes, designing outfits, etc.

 For more ideas on ‘DIY photography prop ideas’ head over to our ever so trusty Pinterest.

 I can see how this can be a lot to take in at once.
 Don’t worry!
 It doesn’t have to sink in over night.
 I made a check list you can print out for free as a reference.
-Just click here to receive your free checklist!
+Just email me to request the password and link!

 I like to think that with all rules of photography they can be broken (Wishful thinking, I know!) but try not to take any of this too seriously, lines aren’t always perfect and sometimes the brightness is too high.
 One of the many beauties of photography is that almost everything can be fixed with editing!